matterandvoid-space/subscriptions/docs/fulcro.md

 # Why?

-Bring reactive UI updates for derived data to fulcro.
+Bring reactive UI rendering to fulcro.

 Fulcro provides powerful features and abstractions but its rendering model makes dealing with derived data difficult to work with.
 Combined with the realization that a UI is mostly rendering derived data I didn't see a tractable way forward to